Skip to main content

 This course explores the processes and mechanisms involved in detecting stimuli from the environment and how we perceive information gathered through sensation.
 Topics include psychophysics, neurophysiology, the visual system, object perception, color vision, sound and audition, touch and pain, and chemosensation (gustation and olfaction).

-Much of our knowledge of cognitive processes is derived from cases in which something has "gone wrong" with normal brain activities, either through brain injury or disease.
+Much of our knowledge of cognitive processes is derived from cases in which something has gone wrong with normal brain activities, either through brain injury or disease.
 Students will receive an introduction to neurobiological techniques and their application to the study of cognition.
 Neurological, neuropsychological and developmental abnormalities will be emphasized.

 In this course, we will examine how psychology interfaces with legal issues.
-Topics we will explore include: criminal responsibility, eyewitness memory and testimony, jury selection and jury decision-making, the insanity defense, involuntary civil commitment, forensic evaluation in cases of child sexual abuse, false confessions, profiling, and child custody determinations.
+Topics we will explore include: criminal responsibility, eyewitness memory and testimony, jury selection and jury decision-making, the insanity defense, involunary civil commitment, forensic evaluation in cases of child sexual abuse, false confessions, profiling, and child custody determinations.

 This course allows members of the Psychology Department to offer topical courses, in areas not already part of the curriculum, which can be tailored to meet student and faculty interests.
-May be repeated for credit.
+May be repeated for credit.Note: This course may count in one of the following foundation categories of the Psychology major depending on the topics offered.PSYC 370A Topics in Psychology: Clinical and AppliedPSYC 370B Topics in Psychology: Biological and Psychophysical ProcessesPSYC 370C Topics in Psychology: Cognitive and LearningPSYC 370D Topics in Psychology: Social, Developmental, and Personality

 PSYC 370C Topics in Psychology: Cognitive and Learning

-This course is designed to help students continue their career exploration and professional planning that they began in PSYC 310.
+This course is designed to help students continue their career exploration and professional planning that they began in PSYC 300.
 This will be done by having students complete personality assessments, by examining their own personal experiences and coursework that have led them to consider particular careers, and by considering in what ways their senior internship experiences provided information they can use to evaluate possible career paths.
-A main focus of the course is the completion of both a Career Exploration Project and a Career Fit Analysis to evaluate how well their career planning fits their values, skills, interests, professional goals, personality, and internship and other personal experiences.
+A main focus of the course is the completion of both a Career Exploration Project and a Career-Fit Analysis to evaluate how well their career planning fits their values, skills, interests, professional goals, personality, and internship and other personal experiences.

 The Senior level Independent Study can be taken as an extension of PSYC 498W for continued work on a research project or at a field internship site.
 Specifically, research interns may earn independent study credit for conducting advanced analyses on their research results and revising their empirical research reports, e.g., for potential publication.
 Field interns may earn independent study credit for continuing work at their internship site, in excess of the minimum requirement of 168 hours.